Salami

 Salami (/səˈlɑːmi/ sə-LAH-mee; : salame) is a salume consisting of fermented and air-dried meat, typically pork.
-Historically, salami was popular among Southern, Eastern, and Central European peasants because it can be stored at room temperature for up to 45 days once cut, supplementing a potentially meager or inconsistent supply of fresh meat.
+Historically, salami was popular among Southern, Eastern, and Central European peasants because it could be stored at room temperature for a period of time once cut, supplementing a potentially meager or inconsistent supply of fresh meat.
 Countries and regions across Europe make their own traditional varieties of salami.

 Small-sized salami are also referred to as salametti or salamini.

 Etymology

 The word salami in English comes from the plural form of the Italian salame (/it/).
 It is a singular or plural word in English for cured meats of a European (particularly Italian) style.
 In Romanian, Bulgarian, and Turkish, the word is salam; in Macedonian and Serbo-Croatian it is salama; in Hungarian it is szalámi; in Czech it is salám; in Slovak it is saláma; in Russian, Ukrainian, and Belarusian it is salyami; and Polish, French, German, Greek, and Dutch have the same word as English.